Mehieddine44/Practical-machine-learning-and-data-analysis-projects/Hospital ranking/Hospital ranking project explaination.md

   the hospital with the desired ranking when it comes to that particular disease in that particular state.

  -The file "rankhospital.R":
-  This file takes the disease and the desired ranking and returns a data frame containing the hospitals with that particular ranking for that particular disease in each state.
+  This file contains the code for the function that takes the disease and the desired ranking and returns a data frame containing
+  the hospitals with that particular ranking for that particular disease in each state.